Bylaws of University Economic Development Association (UEDA)

 Section 15.1 – Incorporation and Effective Date of Bylaws: The University Economic Development Association (UEDA) is incorporated under the laws of the State of Oklahoma, in accordance with its Articles of Incorporation, filed September 23, 1980, with the Oklahoma Secretary of State.

-The Bylaws of the University Economic Development Association (UEDA) are effective October 4, 2017 as approved by the UEDA Voting Members via online proxy during the voting period June 30-July 30, 2017 and at the Annual Summit Annual Meeting on October 3, 2017.
+The Bylaws of the University Economic Development Association (UEDA) are effective September 21, 2021 as approved by the UEDA Voting Members via online proxy during the voting period of September 21, 2021 through December 15, 2021, at which time the Board of Directors adopted by vote.